-The packaged pump station supplier shall provide a UL listed and NSF 61/372 certified, skid mounted, potable booster pump station complete with all components and functions as indicated on the contract drawings and as herein specified.
+The packaged pump station supplier shall provide a UL QCZJ listed, skid mounted, potable booster pump station complete with all components and functions as indicated on the contract drawings and as herein specified.
 It shall include end suction centrifugal pumps, with each pump operated by a variable frequency drive.
-The pump station shall be built to accept a future high flow pump.

-The pump station shall be housed in a site-built pumphouse.
+The pump station shall be house in an existing site-built pumphouse.